Esri/dawn/rtc_dawn_update_tools/README.md

 ## Pre-requisites

-Before running the script, check that all RTC dependencies are up to date in `variables.sh`.
-They have been manually copied from RTC so may need updating.
+Before running the script, check that all listed RTC dependencies in `rtc_dawn_update_tools/variables.sh` are up to date, they have been manually copied from RTC so may need updating.
+The version numbers are taken from `runtimecore/runtimecore_scripts/scripts/install_dependencies/variables.yml`, while the Windows `visual_studio_install_paths` list can be found in `runtimecore/runtimecore_scripts/scripts/platform_helper.sh`.
+These variables are only used in the update scripts needed for updating the Dawn 3rdpary library, they do not need to be updated for Dawn to build successfully.

 ## Usage